About Flying Cloud Zen

 Although our organization is not currently a non-profit, FCZ continues to be dedicated to supporting marginalized communities with offerings of free, donation-based, or low-cost meditation instruction and community sittings, spiritual education, and spiritual direction.

 In keeping with thousands of years of human tradition, FCZ tithes a portion of all we take in directly to charities such as UNICEF, The Water Project, World Wildlife Foundation, Black Lives Matter, Feeding America, and other Dharma and spiritual communities.
-In your commitment to yourself, it is important to know that we are as a collective contributing to the building of self-awareness and sustainability in others.

 Currently in residence at Aslan Institute in Eagan, we are looking to secure a dedicated space for our practice in the near future.